rgwch/mikrorest/docs/type-aliases/MikroRestHandler.md

 A handler function for a route.
 It receives the IncomingMessage and ServerResponse objects.
 It must return a Promise that resolves to true if the next handler should be called, or false to stop processing.
-The handler must have answered the request, if it returns false.
-(Otherwise, the users's browser will hang).
+The handler must have answered the request if it returns false.
+(Otherwise, the user's browser will hang).

 ## Parameters